-CDFGRID type: Numeric default: 51
+CDFGRID default: 51 type: Numeric

 Specifies the default size of CDF output grid (ie, 51x51).

 CONTOURGRID type: Numeric default: 101

 Resolution specification for contour plots, in terms of the number of plot points along the longest plot dimension.
 The actual plot grid will follow the computation mesh, with subdivision if the cell size is greater than that implied by the CONTOURGRID control.